btnwtn/website/data/articles/higher-order-components-for-beginners.md

 //=> <h1>Higher-Order Components(HOCs) for React Newbies</h1>
 ```

-A Higher-Order Component ==is a function that accepts a Component as an argument and returns a Component== How you use the passed Component is up to you.
+A Higher-Order Component ==is a function that accepts a Component as an argument and returns a Component==.
+How you use the passed Component is up to you.
 You can even completely disregard it:

 ```js
 // Technically an HOC